 As a sole proprietor, you are entirely responsible for your business and are accountable personally for its finances and liabilities, and all business assets are yours.

-Although this is unlikely something which you need to worry about as a freelancer, any business debts or loans are also your responsibility and creditors can take control of your personal possessions to discharge business-related debts.
+Although this is unlikely something which you need to worry about as a freelancer, any business debts or loans are also your responsibility, and creditors can take control of your possessions to discharge business-related debts.

-The most important aspect of being a sole proprietor are the tax implications.
+The most important aspect of being a sole proprietor and handle your finances is the tax implications.
 As one, you pay personal income tax on all the money you earn as a freelancer.
 If you freelance on the side of a full-time job, this could push you into a higher tax bracket.

 Much like its name suggests, a Limited Liability Company (LLC) limits the liability of its directors, but the extent of these limitations differs between states and jurisdictions.

-Although this is an unlikely business type for a small-scale freelancer, it is viable if your freelancing is beginning to scale up and grow.
-Corporations are separate legal entities – they are literally their own legal person – separate from its owners, and the corporation can form contracts in its own name.
+Although this is an unlikely business type for a small-scale freelancer to handle their finances, it is viable if your freelancing is beginning to scale up and grow.
+Corporations are separate legal entities – they are their legal person – separate from its owners, and the corporation can form contracts in its name.

 Corporations are owned by shareholders whose liability is limited to the value of their investment.

-Registering as a Limited Liability Company is definitely the way to go if you’re a freelancer looking to register your interests and is the best route to take.
+Registering as a Limited Liability Company is a way to handle your finances if you’re a freelancer looking to register your interests and is the best route to take.

-Although, for tax purposes, it is no different to being a sole proprietorship, you have the added legal protections of not being personally liable for business debts, which can become a real possibility as you scale your freelancing business.
+Although for tax purposes, it is no different from being a sole proprietorship, you have the added legal protections of not being personally liable for business debts, which can become a real possibility as you scale your freelancing business.

 An LLC can choose to be treated as a corporation for tax purposes by the IRS by filing form 8832.

 You may be wondering how to form a company; it’s quite simple.
-There are plenty of resources on the internet which can help, and it is as easy as selecting a state to register in, choosing a name and Registered Agent and then filing your Articles of Organization.
+There are plenty of resources on the internet that can help, and it is as easy as selecting a state to register in, choosing a name and Registered Agent, and then filing your Articles of Organization.

-Although there is a bit of paperwork involved, registering as an LLC is the best option for freelancers, particularly if you are going full-time or have long-term ambitions.
+Although there is a bit of paperwork involved, registering as an LLC is the best option for freelancers to handle their finances, particularly if you are going full-time or have long-term ambitions.